 - So many suffering people feel themselves to be useless in a world obsessed with productivity.

 - So many elderly people are alone with their memories and their solitude.

-Make me, Lord, your missionary. - SYMBOL: A shoulder pack containing the Gospel.
+• SYMBOL: A shoulder pack containing the Gospel.

 - Recite the Prayer for Missionaries written by Montfort to ask for missionaries whose word will 'touch hearts'.